Badanzer/Bitmex-Tradingbot/README.md

 (Trade carefully and i don't take any liability for losses.
 So Please test your settings and the bot with a low quantitiy)

 I made this bot public because i haven't found anything like that and i think there should be a alternative to paying hundreds of dollars a month for a bad bot who doen't do what i want.
-So if you like it, you are free to leave me a tip.
-Or use my Bitmex affiliate link: https://www.bitmex.com/register/oZ10Or

-BTC: 37fnYGhXBtRSqxHZMgEEdNB7PjbZNHFTVQ

 Sorry for my bad english :D